The "green" revolution?

 India and its waste

 Rapid, disproportionate population growth has led to a serious waste management problem.
-India, now the world's most densely populated country, sees waste piling up in poorly managed open dumps all over the country.
+India, now the world's most populous country, sees waste piling up in poorly managed open dumps all over the country.
 As well as bringing vermin and numerous diseases to the inhabitants, they also pollute the water tables, as rainfall washes over the toxic waste.

-In New Delhi, the Ghazipur landfill is over 75 m high, taller than the Taj Mahal!
+In New Delhi, the Ghazipur landfill is over 75 metres high, taller than the Taj Mahal!
 This rotting monster poisons the lives of local residents with its methane fumes and rats.
 In 2017, it even caused the death of two people when it collapsed under its own weight.
-Although the authorities have repeatedly planned its closure, it has been systematically cancelled for lack of any other solution.
+Although the authorities have repeatedly planned its closure, it has always been cancelled for lack of any other solution.

 If waste is becoming such a problem, it's because the country lacks the infrastructure needed to sort, store and recycle these mountains of detritus.
-In 2014, however, Indian Prime Minister Narendra Modi tried to launch the Clean India Mission program.
+In 2014, however, Indian Prime Minister Narendra Modi tried to launch the Clean India Mission (Swachh Bharat Mission) program.
 The program aimed at improving India's sanitary conditions included street cleaning, organizing solid waste management and implementing recycling.
 Although there has been a marked improvement, there is still a long way to go.

 In addition to waste management, the government is also trying to tackle the problem at source, by limiting waste production.
 In 2022, the government banned many single-use plastic objects.
+In 2024, the government is reinforcing this initiative with measures covering solid and plastic waste, and extending the mission to rural areas.

 Ecology at the heart of religion